Robert L. Rasmussen: Naval career

 His Vietnam war experiences, including surviving the fire aboard Oriskany, have been documented in several books.
 While accumulating over 200 combat missions on this deployment, he took command of VF-111 and brought it back to Miramar after the deployment.

 Post command, he served as the aviation junior officer detailer at BUPERS from 1968-1970.
-In 1970, he reported to NAS Lemoore to qualify in the A-7 Corsair prior to taking command of CVG-16.
-He commanded the air group until 1971 when he transferred to Carrier Division SEVEN at sea off Vietnam to serve as the chief of staff.
+In 1970, he reported to NAS Lemoore to qualify in the A-7 Corsair as the prospective commander of CVG-16.
+In 1971 he transferred to Carrier Division SEVEN at sea off Vietnam to serve as the chief of staff.

-In 1972, he reported to Concord, California, and took command of USS Mount Hood, a Kilauea-class ammunition ship whom he took on deployment again to the sea off Vietnam.
-After successfully completing his tour as captain of this ship, he moved to Puerto Rico, where he became the commanding officer at NS Roosevelt Roads.
+In 1972, he reported to Concord, California, and took command of USS Mount Hood, a Kilauea-class ammunition ship which deployed again to the sea off Vietnam.
+In 1974 he became the commanding officer of NS Roosevelt Roads, Puerto Rico.
 He remained there until 1976, when he became director of aviation officer distribution at BUPERS.

-In 1980, he returned to the starting place of his Naval Aviation career when he became the commanding officer of Naval Aviation Schools Command, Pensacola, Florida, a position he held until his retirement in 1983.
+In 1980, he returned to the starting place of his Naval Aviation career when he became the commanding officer of Naval Aviation Schools Command, Pensacola, Florida, a position he held until his retirement from active duty in 1983.

 Post Navy career

 Due to his prowess as an artist, his knowledge of US Naval Aviation history, and his lengthy aviation career, he was asked to join the Naval Aviation Museum Foundation as vice president upon his retirement.
 In 1987, he fleeted up to director and oversaw the museum’s expansion in which its size and operation was increased 300% and collection was increased over 400%.
 He was inducted into the Naval Aviation Hall of Honor in 2008, and was awarded the Navy Superior Civilian Service Award on 24 September 2009.
 Captain Rasmussen retired as the Director of the museum on September 30, 2014.
+Rasmussen was inducted into the Florida Aviation Hall of Fame Class of 2024 during the May 2025 Sun-N-Fun Aerospace Expo.